The Violence of Us versus Them

 3. What are the dynamics of anger, rage, and hatred?

 These emotions often emerge when our sense of self or identity is threatened or frustrated.
-They can be linked to our past experiences and conditioning and can drive much of our behavior and identity.
+They can be linked to our past experiences and conditioning and drive much of our behavior and identity.
 Understanding these dynamics can help us liberate ourselves from their grasp.

 5. How can we counteract these “demons”?